PhD Student Handbook

 University Correspondence/Email

 Email has been designated by the University as the official and primary means of communication with all campus constituencies.
-Students will be contacted via their official University B-Mail address as assigned to them during admission to Binghamton University.
+Students will be contacted via their official University B-Mail address assigned to them during admission to Binghamton University.
 Official University correspondence will not be sent to a student's personal, non-Binghamton University email account.
 Students are expected to use their B-Mail account to conduct their University business and to refrain from using a non-Binghamton University email account when conducting University/academic business with University personnel and/or offices.

 Funding and Financial Support Opportunities